jordanisaacs/kernel-module-flake/README.md

 ### Kernel Module

 The kernel module is built using nix.
 You can build it manually with `nix build .#helloworld`.
 It is included in the initramfs.
+There is a `buildCModule` and `buildRustModule` function for building your own modules.

+### Rust Support

+Rust support is enabled by default using kernel version 6.1.
+You can disable Rust support and the kernel will build without it by setting `enableRust = false` in `flake.nix`.
+Note that you cannot do much with Rust in 6.1 so there is a second option to use Rust For Linux's branch.
+This is disabled by default and can be turn on by setting `useRustForLinux = true` in `flake.nix`.
+It will change from building the `rust/rust_out_of_tree.rs` module to the `rfl_rust/rust_out_of_tree.rs` by default.

+### eBPF Support

+eBPF is enabled by default.
+This makes the initrd much larger due to needing python for `bcc`, and the compile time of the linux kernel longer.
+You can disable it by setting `enableBPF = false` in `flake.nix`.

 ### Neovim Editor